Victim in foiled Aranguez robbery: Kill dem! - Trinidad and Tobago Newsday

 “This was a collaborative effort with the Inter-Agency Task Force (IATF) and the DCP Operations task force.
 So we want to thank all those who were responsible for ensuring we were able to quell the situation.

-“The synergy within the TTPS is what is needed to fight crime and it’s all hands on deck and everyone is contributing to the crime reduction strategy and anti-crime plans we have for TT.
+“The synergy within the TTPS is what is needed to fight crime, and it’s all hands on deck and everyone is contributing to the crime reduction strategy and anti-crime plans we have for Trinidad and Tobago.

 “Right through this is the effort (officers give).

-He suggested the timely response by officers was proof that the various policing measures being implemented across TT are bearing fruit.
+He suggested the timely response was proof that the various policing measures being implemented across TT are bearing fruit.

-“The police are upping the patrols in the area and ever so often, we have officers doing different mobile and foot patrols, and also what we call quasi patrols.
+“The police are upping the patrols in the area and every so often, we have officers doing different mobile and foot patrols, and also what we call quasi-patrols.

 “We recognise that when these things come up, especially in the hotspot areas, they're able to respond quickly.”